Exploring the woodland garden: Creeping phlox explodes with colour

 So how do we deal with them?

-First off, it’s important not to use insecticides to control ticks.
+First off, it’s important not to use general insecticides to control ticks.
 Doing so will only eliminate other important insects that call your garden home.

 Take the following steps before resorting to the use of any harsh insecticides.